 Jarlsberg is also a great alternative if you are looking for an affordable option since some US dairy farms produce it.

-Since cheese is a vital ingredient in French onion soup, the best Gruyere substitute is Emmental due to its similar flavor and quick melting properties.
+Since cheese is a vital ingredient in French onion soup, the best Gruyere substitute is Emmenthal due to its similar flavor and quick melting properties.

 Raclette can also work, although its flavor varies greatly depending on the processing location.